apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 different heterogeneous devices, but that would cause latency issue (low speed chipset becomes the latency bottleneck for single data processing).

-Therefore, we need an runtime executor that can provide papalism scheduling function with a smaller schedule unit like subgraph (a group of operator with dependency relation) to be more efficient to use SOC heterogenous hardware resource and get better performance.
+Therefore, we need a runtime executor that can provide parallel scheduling functionality with a finer-grained schedule unit like subgraph (a group of operator with dependency relation) to be more efficient to use SOC heterogeneous hardware resource to achieve a better performance.

 ### Benefits of Pipeline Executor